huggingface/hub-docs/docs/hub/datasets-image.md

 ## Parquet format

-Instead of uploading the images as files, along with a metadata file for the other columns, you can also embed them inside a [Parquet](https://parquet.apache.org/) file.
-This case is useful if you have a large number of images, if you want to embed multiple image columns, or if you want to store additional information about the images in the same file.
+Instead of uploading the images and metadata as individual files, you can also embed everything inside a [Parquet](https://parquet.apache.org/) file.
+This is useful if you have a large number of images, if you want to embed multiple image columns, or if you want to store additional information about the images in the same file.

 ```
 train.parquet